Overall picture remains positive for gold

 However, if the Covid situation worsens or if there is a second wave of infection, then gold is expected to boom.
 Any form of second wave will result in a deeper economic downturn, thus keeping sentiments bullish for gold.

-We might see a further dip in prices, but the overall picture remains positive for physical gold and digital gold.
+We might see a further dip in prices, but the overall picture remains positive for gold.